-The burst_size field is used only if the flags field includes OFPMC_BURST.
-It indicate the length of the packet or byte burst to consider for applying the meter.
+The burst_size field is used only if the flags field includes OFPMF_BURST.
+It defines the granularity of the meter, for all packet or byte burst which length is greater than burst value, the meter rate will always be strictly enforced.
 The burst value is in kilobits, unless the flags field includes OFPMF_PKTPS, in which case the burst value is in packets.